 At La Isla, significant gold mineralization has been outlined over a 300 metre long by 50 to 100 metre wide zone extending to at least 350 metres in depth with the zone remaining open in all directions.
-Drilling at La Isla has encountered significant mineralization over a 250 by 200 metre area with intercepts up to 182 metre at 1.07 grams per tonne of gold in Hole 8.
+Drilling at La Isla has encountered significant mineralization over a 250 by 200 metre area with intercepts up to 182 metre at 1.08 grams per tonne of gold in Hole 8.
 Further drilling will test the extensions of the La Isla zone.

-Six kilometres southwest of La Aurora, surface panel sampling at La Isabela returned up to 19.9 metres at 3.15 grams per tonne of gold and 9.5 metre at 1.49 grams per tonne of gold in a 70 metre wide structural corridor containing stockwork and sheeted quartz-sulphide veining in potassic-altered volcanic rocks.
-Drilling of four holes totalling 803 metres tested a 250 by 150 metre area with results up to 125 metres at 1.00 grams per tonne of gold in chlorite altered volcanics and intrusives with magnetite-quartz-sulphide veining.
-Although the results from Hole 1 are encouraging the size of the mineralized system appears to be limited.
-Additional drilling is planned to follow up the mineralization intersected in Hole ISA-001.
+Six kilometres southwest of La Aurora, drilling of four holes at La Isabella totalling 803 metres tested a 250 by 150 metre area with results up to 125 metres at 1.00 grams per tonne of gold in chlorite altered volcanics and intrusives with magnetite-quartz-sulphide veining.
+Although the results from Hole 1 are encouraging, the size of the mineralized system appears to be limited.
+Drilling of six holes at La Sola, located five kilometres south of La